haris0/SentimentStreamlit/README.md

 # Sentiment App With Python

-This app can scrap tweet from tweeter, and labeling every tweet and do the sentiment analytics, then show the wordcloud for every sentiment
+This application can scraping tweets from Twitter, and label each tweet and do sentiment analytics, then display the wordcloud for each sentiment

 ## Scarping Page
 ![scraping](page1.gif)